 12 January 2025

-Today we live among the descendants of the Terror Birds.
-Who were they?
-And who are they now?
+Today we live among descendants of the dinosaurs, some of whom had relatives in common with the Terror Birds.
+Who were the Terror Birds?
+And who are their distant living relatives?

 Terror Birds (Phorusrhacids) were a genus of large, flightless, carnivorous birds that thrived in South America from 43 million to 100,000 years ago.
 Wikipedia describes them as “among the largest apex predators in South America during the Cenozoic era.”